 People want content that resonates with their specific questions, needs, decisions or tasks, and we’re providing too much content that is basic, generic or vague.
 It doesn’t have enough detail, failing to be relevant or provide answers.

-A whopping 78% said content seemed like it was intended for someone with different needs.
+A whopping 78% said content often seems like it was intended for someone with different needs.
+Not them.

 Lack of Detail & Sophistication Drives Low Content Usefulness & Relevance